sf-wdi-24/rails_bog_app/README.md

 >
 > * Rails also has a built-in shorthand to create routes: `resources`
 >
-> In the Terminal, `rake routes` will show that some routes have a path prefix listed.
-These routes are associated with path methods Rails creates for us and uses behind the scenes.
-The format of a path method name is `prefix_path`.
-For example, `puppies_path` is the full path method name for `GET /puppies` (the puppies index) because its prefix is `puppies`.
+> In the Terminal, `rake routes` will show that some routes have a prefix listed.
+These routes are associated with route helpers (methods Rails creates for us to generate urls).
+The format of a route helper name is `prefix_path`.
+For example, `puppies_path` is the full route helper name for `GET /puppies` (the puppies index) because its prefix is `puppies`.
+We often use route helper methods to generate urls for us in forms, links, and controllers.